Rithmax/Medius_Health_NLP_Challenge/README.md

 ## Solution
 Implementation of Apriori algorithm to identify frequent text item-sets with minimum support.
-Algorithm only outputs the sets which is higher than minimum support which is buit as a percentace.
+Algorithm only outputs the sets which is higher than minimum support and buit as a percentage.

 ##### Data preprocessing